 Abstract

-Background: Assuming monotonically related variables are independent in health economic models can produce spurious parameter estimates, and ultimately suboptimal decisions.
-A comparison of alternative methods for preventing or minimising violations of monotonicity has not, to our knowledge, previously been published.
+Background: Assuming monotonically related variables are independent in health economic models can produce spurious parameter estimates and possibly suboptimal decisions,.
+A comparison of methods for preventing or minimising violations of monotonicity has not, to our knowledge, previously been published.

-Objective: To compare the appropriateness of ten chosen methods which could be used in when sampling from monotonically related parameters.
+Objective: To compare the appropriateness of ten methods which could be used when sampling from monotonically related parameters.

-Methods: Summary statistics (mean and SE) were generated based on hypothetical individual patient data (IPD) for two parameters known to be monotonically related.
+Methods: Summary statistics (mean and standard error) were generated based on hypothetical individual patient data (IPD) for two parameters known to be monotonically related.
 The ten methods compared use only these summary statistics, and the estimates produced compared with bootstrapped estimates which used the IPD.
-For those methods which produced appropriate joint estimates, a supplementary analysis is performed.
+For those methods which produced appropriate joint estimates, further analyses using a separate dataset were performed.

-Results: Three of the ten methods were found to produce joint estimates of the parameters which did violate the monotonicity assumption, and did not introduce any noticeable discontinuities and biases into the joint parameter estimate.
+Results: Three of the methods were found to produce joint estimates of the parameters which did not violate the monotonicity assumption, and did not introduce any noticeable discontinuities and biases into the joint parameter estimate.
 This included two types of covariance-based method, and a ‘difference method’ where one of the parameters is modelled using a two-stage process.
 In the supplementary analysis the ‘difference method’ was shown to perform appropriately in this analysis, whereas one of the covariance-based methods produced violations of the monotonicity assumption.

 Limitations A systematic review of methods used to take monotonicity into account was not undertaken.
 Only two hypothetical datasets were used to assess the results.

 Conclusions The ‘difference method’ ensures that monotonicity cannot be violated, and also does not appear to introduce the discontinuities and biases observed when many of the other methods are used.
-It is also consistent in the results it produces and easy to use.
+It also produces consistent results and is simple to implement.
+Suggestion: It does not appear to introduce discontinuities or biases, it produces consistent results and it is easy to implement.

 Key words: